-Main Walk, finishing in Forest Row: 17¾ km (11.0 miles).
+Main Walk, to Forest Row: 17¾ km (11.0 miles).
 Four hours 30 minutes walking time.
 For the whole excursion including trains, buses, sights and meals, allow at least 9 hours.

 Extended Walk, to East Grinstead: 23¼ km (14.4 miles).
 Five hours 50 minutes walking time.